mostateresnet/rimproject/README.md

 1. Use `pipenv install <package-name>` to install a package and `pipenv uninstall <package-name>` to uninstall.

-    `WARNING`: do not use `pip install <package-name>` to install packages as `pip` bypasses the `pipenv` dependency manager and therefore a package installed this way will not be added to the `Pipfile.lock`.
+    **`WARNING`**: do not use `pip install <package-name>` to install packages as `pip` bypasses the `pipenv` dependency manager and therefore a package installed this way will not be added to the `Pipfile.lock`.

 2. `pipenv install` creates a new environment AND installs all dependencies listed in `Pipfile.lock`.
-3. `Pipfile.lock` gets updated only when hashes of the dependencies don't match (e.g. when a dependency gets updated).
+3. `Pipfile.lock` gets updated only when hashes of the dependencies don't match (e.g. when a dependency gets updated or when you add a new dependency).
 4. `pipenv --rm` lets you remove ALL environments you have created before.